How Hans discovered Dickinson’s double language

 And so I began to prospect for possible second meanings in her usage of such words.
 In doing so, I had to subject Dickinson’s personality and life experiences to conjectures about any and all possible and admissible human frailties.
 It did not take long to find the field in which the gold veins lay.
 In tracing them, it appeared that I had before me a word- and sense-labyrinth created by an incredible gift for dissembling and sense for double meanings, a private language within a language.
 Only tenaciously probing research could work out, in the interrelated sense-alignments, sense-deductions, and sense-combinations of her poetry, the symbol meanings, their correlations in a dictionary, and the ways of their articulation.

 First, then, I wrote a dictionary of 3850 terms possessing double meanings, or terms capable of being aligned with such.
-Of these I selected 267 which seemed to me most significant and wrote them out in the complete stanza, or stanzas, in which they appeared, according to the chronological order of the poems1.
+Of these I selected 267 which seemed to me most significant and wrote them out in the complete stanza, or stanzas, in which they appeared, according to the chronological order of the poems.
 There were 6700 occurrences.
 This gave me 267 patterns of comparison for conjecturing and proving second meanings, and additionally 167 outlines of the path of development taken by Dickinson’s mysteriously laboring muse.

 The conjectural idea usually came to me through the context of the poem’s total content, together with the correlations the new symbol-term revealed in the comparison patterns of other symbol terms in the poem.
 Once deciphered, each such symbol-term or word-key offered logical extensions and deductions.
-In addition, I would look up the word in the “Big Webster,” which had served the poet as her regular workshop2.
+In addition, I would look up the word in the “Big Webster,” which had served the poet as her regular workshop.
 It proved an invaluable guide to the word’s synonyms, secondary, and double meanings.
 Last but not least, my own general life experience enabled me to compute and assimilate the data.

 I took every projected double meaning through the cross web of correlations in which the mother term appeared throughout the poetry and accepted its meaning as provisionally certain only after it revealed itself in the deviations.
 Obviously, progress in such exacting research could not be a triumphant quickie trip through series after series of brilliant discernings; rather, it resembled a snail walk through continuous, wearisome, and disappointing research.
 But it held the promise, comfort, and incitement of a translation becoming visibly less difficult.